Book Review: Faking It by Portia MacIntosh @PortiaMacIntosh @rararesources @BoldwoodBooks

 My Review:

-And as a bonus I have a new addition to my Brit Words and Phrases list with blowsy; which Mr. Google tells me is course, untidy, and sluttish.
-Score!
-I have plans for that word, big plans…
+I also gained a new entry to my Brit Words and Phrases list with navvy, which Mr. Google tells me is a laborer employed in the excavation or construction.

 About the Author